birdsofblacksand/birdsofblacksand.github.io/draft.md

 This approach also dovetails nicely with Electric Bastionland's "ability loss" mechanic, where ability scores are temporarily lowered as players take damage - so a good night's sleep could very well be the difference between winning and losing.

 Is this an accurate way to simulate this encounter?
 Not particularly.
-But to me, these are stakes that sound fun and memorable for the Player, and I'm willing to sacrifice precision for compelling story outcomes that still feel *fair enough* to the players.
+But to me, these are stakes that sound fun and memorable, and I'm willing to sacrifice precision for compelling story outcomes that still feel *fair enough* to the players.

 It's also important to be consistent with your rulings.
 Once established, players will come to rely on these rulings when coming up with plans, so future arm-wrestling bouts against similar opponents should follow this same pattern.